lclarkmichalek/site/content/post/monitoring-queue.md

 another tool in that direction.

 The diagram plugin takes two main set of inputs.
-The first is the Mermaid specification for the diagram, and the second is the mapping from node on the diagram to metric.
+The first is the Mermaid specification for the diagram, and the second is the mapping from nodes on the diagram to metrics.

 The Mermaid specification for the above graph is provided below.
 It's pretty incomprehensible, and the only way you'll get any value out of this section is